codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 **How to**

 1. In the Codefresh UI, go to the [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes/info/list){:target="\_blank"} page.
-  * Mouse over the name of the Hybrid GitOps Runtime displays a tooltip indicating that you need to **Complete Installation**.
-  * The Sync Status column displays **Complete Installation**, indicating that there are pending steps to complete the installation.
-1. Click **Complete Installation**.
   Codefresh displays the steps needed to complete the installation.
+  You may see a message that the Runtime is missing a Git user token.
+You can ignore this message and continue to complete the installation.

+    {% include
+   image.html
+   lightbox="true"
+   file="/images/runtime/helm/helm-complete-install-widgets.png"
+   url="/images/runtime/helm/helm-complete-install-widgets.png"
+  alt="Steps to complete installing Hybrid GitOps Runtime" caption="Steps to complete installing Hybrid GitOps Runtime" max-width="60%"
+%}

+{:start="2"}
 1. Click **Git Runtime token** to configure Git credentials for the GitOps Runtime:
     1. For OAuth authorization:
       * Click **Authorize Access to Git Provider**.